AlexAltea/nerve/README.md

 Front-end for PlayStation 3 debuggers.
 Please, understand that I'm not interested on providing support, releases, or attention to any comments, issues or pull requests for now.

 ### Deploy
-To build, clone the *master* branch of this repository, and run following commands on it:
+To build the Nerve client, clone the *master* branch of this repository, and do the following:

-Install the development and client dependencies:
+**1.** Install the development and client dependencies:
 ```
 npm install
 bower install
 ```

-Install the TypeScript definiton files from the dependencies:
+**2.** Install the TypeScript definiton files from the dependencies:
 ```
 tsd install angular
+tsd install bootstrap
 tsd install jquery
 ```

-Finally, build the app with:
+**3.** Finally, build the app with:
 ```
 grunt build
 ```